bdavidxyz/simplest-rails-docker/README.md

 # Simplest possible Rails 6 + docker-compose project

-This repository is intended to be the simplest possible Rails 6 + Docker demo.
+This repository is intended to be the simplest possible Rails 6 + docker-compose demo.

-It tries to build and run a simple "hello" page locally.
+It builds and runs a simple "hello" page locally.

-Rails, Database and webpacker are the 3 mandatory services to get things works.
+Rails, Database and Webpacker are the 3 mandatory services to get things works.

 ## Steps to reproduce